 School staff should never attempt to intervene directly as a school or through a third party in cases where it is suspected forced marriage has taken place or is being planned for.
 Contact should be made with the MASH team.

-So-called honour-based Violence (including female genital mutilation and forced marriage)
+So-called honour-based Abuse (including female genital mutilation and forced marriage)

-So-called honour-based violence (HBV) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
-Such violence can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.
+So-called honour-based abuse (HBA) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
+Such abuse can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.

-So-called honour-based violence might be committed against people who;
+So-called honour-based abuse might be committed against people who;

 become involved with a boyfriend or girlfriend from a different culture or religion;